TheRoddyWMS/Roddy/README.md

 == Changelist

+- (TEST) Implement the "showreadme" command to show the Roddy README.md

 - (TEST) Implement the "printpluginreadme" command to show the readme of a workflow.
          Also put in the "printanalysisxml" to show the analysis xml.